uAtomicBoolean/scriptboard/README.md

 Some explanations about the script's settings:
 - **Notification:** if checked, notifications will be sent in the application (no system notifications) when the script is done running.
 - **Administrator:** if checked, Scriptboard will run the script with admin privileges, which might require the admin password.

-### Platfroms specificities
-- **MacOS:** If you get `Scriptboard.app is damaged and cannot be opened` when opening Scriptboard, then you can try to run `sudo xattr -rd com.apple.quarantine /Applications/Scriptboar.app`.
-Alternatively, you can go into the **Privacy & Security** settings pane and scroll down to **Security** to remove the quarantine.
-- **Windows:** Scriptboard might be flagged as a threat.
-You can ignore this by clicking "More Info" and "Run Anyways".
-- **Linux:** Scriptboard is available on Linux but you may encounter some bugs depending on the distro you're running.

 ## Development
 - Clone the repo: `git clone https://github.com/uAtomicBoolean/sleek-ui.git`.